yogeshft/random-joke/README.md

 2. Open the `index.html` file in your browser.
 3. Click the "Generate Joke" button to display a new random joke.

-## Future Improvements

-- Add more joke categories
-- Implement a favorite joke feature

-## License

-This project is licensed under the MIT License.

 ## Contributing